ethereum/EIPs/EIPS/eip-draft_lockable_nft.md

 }
 ```

-More implementations can be found [here](https://github.com/filmakarov/erc721-lockable).
+More implementations of the EIP as well as smart contracts that demonstrate how marketplaces can work with Lockable tokens can be found [here](../../../../../filmakarov/erc721-lockable).

 ## Security Considerations
 The callers of `lock` function should always consider if there's an unlocking function in the contract, that is stated as an unlocker, unless they want to lock the NFT from transfers forever.